-Questioning what the f!@# bulls and bears have to do with the stock market?
-I’ve been there before.
+Questioning what bulls and bears have to do with the stock market?
+I’ve been there.
 It’s a fair question.
 It’s damned difficult figuring out all the Wall Street jargon.
 Average cumulative losses.
 Economic cycles.
 Market corrections.
 Bulls and bears pitted against each other in a gruesome battle to the death.
-Mass hysteria!
+Mass hysteria.

 We’re going to take a look at bull vs. bear markets, their history, and examples of each and how you should respond to both.

 What’s a Bull Market